nyx-project/vyhub-documentation/docs/central/instance.md

 You can either specify a version or use the auto update functionality.

-> Downgrades are not possible
+> Downgrades are not possible.

 ## Admins